 We'll begin with the "strong" versions: Eau de Toilette, Eau de Parfum, and Extrait.
 They beg the question: can Habit Rouge really be stronger?
 In technical terms, Guerlain describes the keystone of Habit Rouge as a rose-leather accord, more specifically the powerful, fresh-floral scent of citronellol which occurs in rose and geranium, combined with a tannic leather note.
 It seems that whenever these two materials are present, no matter what surrounds them we can't help thinking of Habit Rouge.
 The Habit Rouge accord is one of perfumery’s most potent and easily recognizable.

 Habit Rouge lovers generally think of the Eau de Toilette as the classic version, but it actually wasn’t created until 1988, as the eighties demanded blatantly noticeable fragrances.
 Jean-Paul Guerlain originally devised Habit Rouge as an Eau de Cologne.
 The EdT version adjusted the balance to make the effect of citronellol scratching against leather appear even more striking.
 In comparison, the EdC version had a certain aromatic softness and delicacy, which the EdT lacked.
-For those who preferred the former, Habit Rouge Eau de Cologne stayed in production right up to 2007.

 Customers complain that Habit Rouge EdT has lost some of its strength in recent years.
 Thierry Wasser, who is very outspoken about reformulations, explains that the formula has not deliberately been changed, but that the overall concentration of all Guerlain fragrances is lowered to comply with IFRA safety norms.
-Also, some of the perfume bases that go into Habit Rouge are bought from external suppliers and may have been altered, which is out of Guerlain’s control.
+Also, some of the perfume bases that go into Habit Rouge are purchased from suppliers and may have been altered, which is out of Guerlain’s control.

 Considering that in 1992 Guerlain had already introduced the Eau de Parfum format to men with Héritage, the EdP version of Habit Rouge came rather late, namely in 2003.
 Though being the unmistakable scent of Habit Rouge, it was more a reformulation than a mere concentrated variant: extra formal, firmly woody and suave.
 It gave a new creaminess to the Habit Rouge accord, with the biting citrus top toned down, and an addition of a golden, slightly fruity oud note.
 Oud can be a difficult note in perfumery, as its characteristic scent immediately affects the expression with a Middle Eastern vibe, but in Habit Rouge EdP it was well integrated and subtle, just enough to add a becoming warmth and smoothness to the accord.
 The oud note seems to have been diminished in subsequent batches though.